-The trial which compared once-daily versus twice-daily preparations of oral morphine was also rated poor-quality for adverse events (Evidence Table 2.1).43 This trial failed to adequately meet five out of the seven predefined criteria for adverse event assessment.
+The trial which compared once-daily versus twice-daily preparations of oral morphine was also rated poor-quality for adverse events (Evidence Table 2.1).53 This trial met three out of seven predefined criteria for adverse event assessment.
 Serious complications (not defined) occurred in 6 enrolled patients, but the rates of serious complications were not reported for each treatment group.
 This trial found a significantly higher rate of constipation in patients on once-daily morphine given in the morning (49%) vs. twice-daily morphine (29%), but a lower rate of asthenia (1% vs. 9%).
-The overall withdrawal rates in treated patients were 37-45%, with withdrawal rates due to adverse events ranging from 23-25%.
+The overall withdrawal rates in patients randomized to any long-acting morphine preparation were 37-45%, with withdrawal rates due to adverse events ranging from 23-25%.

-One meta-analysis40 was excluded because it only included studies available as abstracts or from the drug company sponsor (2 clinical trials and 2 uncontrolled studies).
+One meta-analysis48 was excluded because it only included studies available as abstracts or from the drug company sponsor (2 clinical trials and 2 uncontrolled studies).
 It found that transdermal fentanyl was associated with a lower risk of any adverse event (87.3% vs. 71.2%, p<0.001) and drug-related adverse events (80.7% vs. 62.3%, p<0.001) than long-acting morphine, though there were no significant differences for serious adverse events, drug discontinued due to adverse events, and deaths.
 Constipation (17% vs. 52%), nausea (30% vs. 39%), and somnolence (13% vs. 25%) were all significantly (p<0.001) less frequent in patients receiving transdermal fentanyl.
 The inclusion of uncontrolled and unpublished data severely limits confidence in the validity of these findings.